Types of Radiation Therapy

 In external beam radiation therapy, radiation is produced by a machine called a linear accelerator.
 Short bursts of x-rays are fired from the machine at the cancer.
 The x-rays come out in a square-shaped manner.
 The radiation oncologist designs special blocks to shape the radiation beam so that it treats the cancer and as little normal tissue as possible.

 Endocavitary radiation therapy is used to treat some rectal cancers.
 A high-intensity dose of radiation is delivered through the anus and into the rectum.
-This may cause less side effects because endocavitary radiation spares the skin and other abdominal tissue.
+This may cause fewer side effects because endocavitary radiation spares the skin and other abdominal tissue.
 It may also be used in combination with external beam radiation.

 This is also called internal radiation therapy.
 Small pellets with radioactive material are placed near the cancer.
 Since radiation does not travel far from the pellets, it is less damaging to normal tissue.
 Brachytherapy is sometimes used in rectal cancer treatment.